 - 1 tablespoon Bourbon

 - 1 Cup (175 grams) Dark Chocolate rough chopped dark chocolate baking bar

 - Hand whisk together flours, baking soda, baking powder, salt, cardamom, cinnamon, and rosemary in a medium bowl.
 Set aside.

-- Using a stand mixer with paddle attachment or large bowl and a hand mixer beat the butter and dark brown sugar until light, pale, and fluffy.
-Medium speed about 4-5 minutes.
+- Using a stand mixer with paddle attachment or large bowl and a hand mixer beat the butter and dark brown sugar until a paste is formed.
+Medium speed about 1-3 minutes.
 Scrape sides and bottom of bowl as needed.